paulverising/cbc-api/README.md

 - Parent Pid
 ## Window
 The “--window” option allows you to specify the time range for the data.
 This is an optional flag.
 Default is 10h.
 Time window: “2w” where y=year, w=week, d=day, h=hour, m=minute, s=second.
+## Start/End
+The "--start" and "--end" options allow you to specify a specific date/time range.
+You must specify both a start and an end.
+The format is - `2020-01-18T18:34:04Z`.
 # Setup
 ## Carbon Black Cloud API Setup
 Navigate to the organization's Carbon Black Cloud instance.